kjmahoney/Ciku/ReadME/README.md

 **Gold**
 * The application supports phrases and idioms
 * I should have my own account that saves my decks
-* (External API)When reviewing a phrase, I should be able to click on a word and have its individual translation appear
-* (External API) I should be able to search for a character from the home page, then add it to my list.
 * Expand mastery functionality: Replace the boolean with a score  system for each card
+* Flex wrap the index and show page

 **Fratinum**
 * Users can share their decks with other users
 * Users can import their decks via csv
-* (APIs) When creating a new word, its translation should auto populate
-* (External API) Expand to include other languages
+* Deck mastery score=> bronze is boolean value, gold is score

 Technologies Used: